Note: Title was current at time of award and may have changed.

 The Roots of Knowledge: Enhancing Undergraduate Teaching and Learning Through Work with Primary Sources

 Two significant and related pedagogical challenges in higher education are the lack of opportunities for undergraduate students to engage with primary sources and a dominant curricular focus on the cultural achievements of a narrow set of figures who are considered canonical.
 Undergraduate students are rarely expected to consult primary sources as a means of interrogating the canon — or the authority of the textbooks and secondary sources that often sustain it.
 Also, at a moment of pressing need for diversity and inclusion in undergraduate curricula, engaging with previously overlooked archival materials offers access to exploring how members of underrepresented groups, who are often excluded from the canon, have played significant roles in shaping culture.
 The Roots of Knowledge CUES project addresses such challenges by integrating the use of materials from archives and digital collections into undergraduate learning experiences.
 This project will redesign of a foundational course for music majors to center on the use of primary source materials found in Tucson and of digitized items from collections elsewhere.
 The project also supports the creation and world premieres of new musical works to be composed and performed by UA students and examined by students enrolled in the course — an experience that itself leads to the production of new primary sources to be analyzed by students in the future.
-Aiming to impact work with primary sources in other disciplines, the project will present a symposium that showcases the primary source–based research of undergraduates across the UA, and it will also host a workshop series for faculty in different disciplines on involving undergraduates in high-level work with archival materials.
+Aiming to impact work with primary sources in other disciplines, the project hosted a workshop series for faculty in different disciplines on involving undergraduates in high-level work with archival materials.
+Through a Library of Congress grant awarded to University of Arizona Libraries in 2021, Matthew will collaborate with colleagues to plan and implement teaching activities with primary sources.

 APR 2021: Premieres Across History: Ibero-American Landscapes.
 Livestream World Premiere by composer Edwin Guevara Gutiérrez, sponsored by CUES and the Fred Fox School of Music, The University of Arizona.